josepfranco/josepfranco/README.md

 ### Hi there 👋, my name is José Franco, welcome to my GitHub profile!
-I am a fullstack developer who focuses mainly on Java and C#.
-I also enjoy making games as a hobby.
+I am a software engineer from Portugal.

 ---